Boundary terms and on-shell action in Ricci-based gravity theories: the Hamiltonian formulation: decomposition and boundary terms

 Note also that the field equations (\ref{eq:connsol}) yield $\Gamma^{\lambda}_{\;\;\mu\nu}=L^{\lambda}_{\;\;\mu\nu}$, i.e. the connection turns out to be the one compatible with the metric tensor $q$, such that $A^{\lambda}_{\;\;\mu\nu}=0$.
 It is important to notice also that one might have started by just assuming the connection to be compatible to a generic and arbitrary metric, which would have led to the same result.
 Indeed, by doing so, the gravitational action finally reads:

 This action is none other than the same action for GR with the GHY term but now defined in terms of the metric tensor $q$ instead of the space-time metric $g$.
-As shown in the next section, this might imply important and different consequences than in GR.
+As shown in the next section, this might imply important and different consequences as compared to GR.